aws-samples/amazon-eks-custom-amis/README.md

 #### Windows Server

+*Note: This build may not work while on a corporate VPN as it uses WinRM to communicate with the instance.*

 | Distribution | Version | Build Command | CIS Benchmark |
 |:---|:---:|:---:|:---:|
 | Windows Server Core | 18.09 | `build-windows1809core-<eks major version>` | |